BetaNYC/NYC-CIF/Lessons/01-03-Meet-Your-Fellow-Fellows.md

 1. Do everything you can to be at an event / meeting EARLY!
 2. Don't make assumptions by guessing someone's gender, ethnicity, economic status, or happiness.
 2. Never say "I don't care",
-3. "You're wrong" or "You can't do it" or "Good luck",
+3. "You're wrong" or "You can't do it",
 5. "This should be easy" - Never over promise anything.
 6. "I told you so" or "As I just said before..."
+7. Think about how saying like "Good luck" could be dismissive.

 ### Things you should say